 How could my Hip MRI be so wrong?

 You went and had an MRI of your hip.
 Your MRI came back and showed a lot of degenerative problems.
 You may have been told you have “bone on bone,” nothing can be done for this short of hip replacement.
 You went in for a hip surgery.
-After months of rehabilitation and time off from work you still have the same hip pain.
+After months of rehabilitation you still have the same hip pain.
 Upon further review and another MRI, it is determined that your pain is actually coming from your SI joint and/or your lower back.
 You may be finding yourself on this page because you are now researching alternatives to SI joint and low back surgery.

 Something we hear, perhaps more often than one would think is, “how was my hip MRI so wrong?”